Lighting experts – What the ZKW Group has in common with nocturnal animals

 While owls and other nocturnal animals need only their eyes to journey out into the darkness, people need a little help and illumination.
 Modern lighting systems provide optimal light.
 Headlights that guide you through the darkness like owls’ eyes.

 That’s why ZKW uses nature’s unbelievable examples as our role models – to build on them, optimizing light solutions so we can always provide the right perspective.

 Global player from Austria: ZKW focuses on international networking.
 Around 12,000 kilometers.
 That’s how far it is from Silao in Mexico to Dalian in China.
 But the distance doesn’t separate the ZKW Group locations in those cities.
-The lighting manufacturer focuses on international networking and close cooperation between its ten locations in eight countries.
+The lighting manufacturer focuses on international networking and close cooperation between its twelve locations in eight countries.
 That’s how ZKW developed itself into a global player from Austria.